SadeepaPerera/Milestone-2-Cryptographic-API-Implementation/README.md

 You can test these endpoints using Postman.
 Use the raw JSON provided above for each endpoint to verify the functionality of this API.

+You can also test these endpoints using the following URL:
 <!-- ## Deployment

 To deploy this API publicly (for example, on Heroku), follow these steps: